ericleasemorgan/reader-sentences/README.md

 * `./bin/search-with-semantics.sh` - given a carrel, a word, an integer (I), and other integer (D), identify the N-most semantically related words to the given word, uses the given word and the related words as the query to `./bin/search.py`, and output D sentences

+In natural langaue processing, a set of stop words is a list of words with no or little importance.
+Examples usually include the words "the", "a", "an", "of", etc. Conversely, one might articulate a list of very useful words -- word of great significance.
+Such a set of words is sometimes called a "lexicon".
+If you create a file named ./etc/lexicon within your study carrel(s), then the following scripts will use the file as a part of their input:

+* `./bin/search-with-lexicon.sh` - given a study carrel and an integer (D), use the carrel's lexicon as the query for `./bin/search.py` and outputs D sentences

+* `./bin/search-with-modals.sh` -  given a study carrel, reads the carrel's lexicon and outputs all sentences where the lexicon words are the subject of the sentence, and the verb of the sentence is a modal verb; good for identifying very assertive sentences

 * `./bin/concordance.sh`